View the full Microsoft Ecosystem Infographic.

-- Manufacturing: Helps Manufactures get real-time production and distribution planning, connect factories with IoT, AI, and mixed reality, and integrate the warehouse management system to increase agility, provide better business continuity, and cost savings.
+- ERP for Manufacturing: Helps Manufactures get real-time production and distribution planning, connect factories with IoT, AI, and mixed reality, and integrate the warehouse management system to increase agility, provide better business continuity, and cost savings.

-- Distribution: Helps to deliver visibility into your sales data, inventory levels, and shipment schedules, giving you confidence in your ability to meet customer demands and more to enhance business processes and save costs.
+- ERP for Distribution: Helps to deliver visibility into your sales data, inventory levels, and shipment schedules, giving you confidence in your ability to meet customer demands and more to enhance business processes and save costs.

-- Construction: Helps achieve a high level of control over construction business, both in the office and in the field with the ability to remotely communicate job hours, materials, project milestones, and more from anywhere with any device in real-time.
+- ERP for Construction: Helps achieve a high level of control over construction business, both in the office and in the field with the ability to remotely communicate job hours, materials, project milestones, and more from anywhere with any device in real-time.

-- Healthcare: Helps providers a full, real-time insight into a patient’s journey: their medical history, care plans, medication, test results, diagnosis, delivery of services, compliance with regulation, it is financial reporting, and, ultimately, its engagement with patients and their families.
+- ERP for Healthcare: Helps providers a full, real-time insight into a patient’s journey: their medical history, care plans, medication, test results, diagnosis, delivery of services, compliance with regulation, it is financial reporting, and, ultimately, its engagement with patients and their families.

-- Education: Helps From student and staff self-service portals, integration with financial systems, through to subscription management and higher education marketing tools, to access Cloud-based technologies for the effective management of the needs of students, staff, and partners.
+- ERP for Education: Helps From student and staff self-service portals, integration with financial systems, through to subscription management and higher education marketing tools, to access Cloud-based technologies for the effective management of the needs of students, staff, and partners.

-- Government: Helps to do more with less amidst ever-decreasing government budgets, with less amidst ever-decreasing government budgets, while enhancing trust and security for the citizens and residents they serve, improve the efficiency and productivity of my agency and employees to better meet our mission
+- ERP for Government: Helps to do more with less amidst ever-decreasing government budgets, with less amidst ever-decreasing government budgets, while enhancing trust and security for the citizens and residents they serve, improve the efficiency and productivity of my agency and employees to better meet our mission

-- Waste Collection: Helps coordinate all facets of their business from dispatching and fleet management to route planning and material movement tracking to save costs and time, remove repeatedly entering data into different software’s.
+- ERP for Waste Collection: Helps coordinate all facets of their business from dispatching and fleet management to route planning and material movement tracking to save costs and time, remove repeatedly entering data into different software’s.
 Thus, increase the efficiencies and productivity of employees and businesses.

-- Hospitality: Helps management and employees with the necessary tools to keep the customers satisfied, thereby ensuring repeat business.
+- ERP for Hospitality: Helps management and employees with the necessary tools to keep the customers satisfied, thereby ensuring repeat business.
 With increased flexibility, speed of service, and improved access to vital information, the LS Hospitality solutions streamline operations and reduce cost from a restaurant point of sale, omnichannel menu management, kitchen displays, or printers to tight control on inventory.